 Fellowship stipends allow recipients an academic year free from teaching and other duties for completion of the PhD dissertation, for revising the dissertation for publication, or for the first major research project after the PhD.
 Fellows are also eligible for additional benefits such as residential stays for writing, manuscript development workshops, and publication support.

-Each fellow may request a residential stay at an African institute for advanced study.
-Residencies have proved to be extremely popular and productive, granting fellows time and space to concentrate on writing.
+Each Fellow may request a residential stay at an African institute for advanced study.
+Residencies have proved to be extremely popular and productive, granting Fellows time and space to concentrate on writing.
 Because residencies must be taken at an institute outside the home country, they foster international communication.
-In one instance, three scholars who met while in residence in South Africa organized a conference in Benin on a subject of common interest (the difficulties in communication between Anglophone and Francophone scholarship in West Africa).
-Currently AHP Fellows may take residencies at eight institutes from South Africa to Senegal, Ghana to Tanzania.
+Currently AHP Fellows may take residencies at six institutes from South Africa to Senegal, Ghana to Tanzania.

 Fellows are invited to submit their manuscripts to the AHP Publications series, a collaboration with UNISA Press in Pretoria, South Africa.
-The rigorous development and peer-review process of AHP Publications is overseen by the two series co-editors, Kwesi Yankah, Central University College, Ghana, and Frederick Hendricks, dean of the humanities at Rhodes University, South Africa, both of whom also serve as associate directors of the African Humanities Program, with the assistance of the editorial board.
+The rigorous development and peer-review process of AHP Publications is overseen by the two series co-editors, Kwesi Yankah, Central University College, Ghana, and Frederick Hendricks, Rhodes University, South Africa.

 Fellows may apply to attend a Manuscript-Development Workshop to discuss their manuscripts with AHP mentors and other Fellows in a weeklong, intensive retreat.
 Many authors use these discussions to guide their final revisions before submitting manuscripts for publication.

 AHP also partners with the African Studies Association every year to bring select AHP Fellows to the ASA Annual Meeting as ASA Presidential Fellows.

 News and views of the AHP community are shared on a Facebook page.

-For further details on eligibility, submission of applications, and selection criteria, see 2014-15 Competition Announcement (PDF) as well as Instructions and Application materials (at right).
+For further details on eligibility, submission of applications, and selection criteria, see 2015-16 Competition Announcement (PDF).
+Instructions and Application material are now available.